Addition (April 2014):

-Normally you will have 21 different possible results (from 4 to 24) from a roll using 4 dice, but with an inverted roll we will only have 18 possible results (from 3 to 20).
-I shall leave to my reader to look at this case (and come up with new games).
+Normally, you would have 21 different possible results (from 4 to 24) from a roll using 4 dice, but with an inverted roll we have only 18 possible results (from 3 to 20).
+I shall leave to the reader to look at this case (and come up with new games).

 Playing with 5 inverted dice

 This case is extremely interesting.
-Firstly, there are exactly 20 possible results from a roll using 5 inverted dice, and the results are between 1 and 20.
+First, there are exactly 20 possible results from a roll using 5 inverted dice, and the results are between 1 and 20.
 In other words:

 Five 6-sided dice can together form one 20-sided die